Breaking bad theories of class $\mathcal S$

 Therefore, a broken theory possesses a ``single vacuum" up to the action of the global symmetry, which distinguishes it from a general bad theory that typically contains many inequivalent vacua.
 This immediately implies that when the global symmetry of a broken theory is gauged, the VEV spontaneously Higgses the gauge symmetry, resulting in a good theory in the IR.
 This is once again a non-trivial characteristic of broken theories that distinguishes them from a generic bad theory, which does not result in a good theory when gauged.

 As an infinite class of examples, we conjecture that the 3d mirrors of pathological/bad 4d class $\cS$ configurations are broken theories.
-More precisely, the star-shaped quiver associated to the compactification of 6d $\cN=(2,0)$ theory on a sphere with a single maximal puncture, and many (``small enough") non-maximal punctures, as long as the 4d configuration itself is pathological, is a broken 3d $\cN=4$ theory.\footnote{The possibility for the Hall--Littlewood limit of the superconformal index of the 4d $\mathcal{N}=2$ theory to be a distribution was already pointed out in \cite{Gadde:2011uv}.} Note that although these 4d configurations are bad in isolation, they arise in weakly-coupled descriptions associated with a good theory.
-Thus, gauging the bad configuration, via the maximal puncture, to the other corresponding matter sectors results in a good theory.
+More precisely, the star-shaped quiver associated to the compactification of 6d $\cN=(2,0)$ theory on a sphere with a single maximal puncture, and many (``small enough") non-maximal punctures, as long as the 4d configuration itself is pathological, is a broken 3d $\cN=4$ theory.\footnote{The possibility for the Hall--Littlewood limit of the superconformal index of the 4d $\mathcal{N}=2$ theory to be a distribution was already pointed out in \cite{Gadde:2011uv}.}

+Hence, although these 4d configurations are ``bad" or distributional in isolation, they produce a new good theory once they are glued to another good theory via the gauging of the maximal puncture.
+Conversely, these theories can appear in specific channel decompositions of good theories as illustrated in Figure \ref{fig:exintro}.
+Our goal is to explain how gluing such distributional theories leads (via Higgsing) to the expected gauge symmetries and the (generically non-Lagrangian) matter sector in such weakly coupled descriptions.

 We derive this information from a three-dimensional perspective via a purely dynamical analysis.
 It is crucial to note here that our analysis provides a complete description of the weakly-coupled theory, arising from a pair-of-pants decomposition involving a bad 4d configuration of type $\mf{su}(N)$, along with the dynamical process that partially Higgses the full $U(N)$ gauge symmetry associated with the maximal puncture along the tube.
 We carry out this analysis by employing the powerful {\it electric dualisation algorithm}, which allows a detailed analysis of the partition function of a bad quiver gauge theory \cite{Giacomelli:2024laq}.